loader image

 Page Writing About My Synthesis

 The final step after you've read an article, understood new concepts, and synthesized them is to share your new ideas.
 It can be helpful to keep track of your thoughts with a synthesis matrix.
-Watch this video on writing about your synthesis, and then complete the synthesis matrix activity.
+Read the information about creating one, and then complete the practice exercises.

 File Handout: Blank Synthesis Matrix